Guangzhou, China: A Tasting Tour with Jianyu Leung

 This June, the Michelin Guide arrived in Guangzhou for the first time, awarding eight restaurants with one star, including Jade River at the White Swan Hotel, regarded by locals as one of the best spots for authentic Cantonese cuisine.
 The restaurant’s Executive Chef, Jianyu Leung, has over a 28-year career, devoted himself to elevating Cantonese cuisine with classic soul, but with insightful perspectives.

 Where to eat in Guangzhou?
-Here the chef shares some of his favorite food spots in town.
+Here the chef shares some of his favourite food spots in town.

 Dine Like a Local